 Clemson Extension Economic and Community Development programming falls under the following program areas:

-Extension Economic and Community Development programming is developed within the Sandhill Research and Education Center and the Clemson Institute for Economic and Community Development and delivered with the goal of improving the quality of life for all South Carolinians.
+Extension Economic and Community Development programming is developed within the Sandhill Research and Education Center and delivered with the goal of improving the quality of life for all South Carolinians.

 Sandhill Research and Education Center